 \textbf{Abdominal MRI}.
-This dataset is from the external evaluation of MRAnnotator \citep{zhou2025mrannotator}.
-We select 30 abdominal MR images from external evaluation with voxel-wise annotations of eight anatomical structures, including spleen, right kidney, left kidney, gallbladder, liver, aorta, inferior vena cava, and pancreas.
+This dataset was derived from the external evaluation of MRAnnotator \citep{zhou2025mrannotator}.
+We selected 30 abdominal MR images from external evaluation with voxel-wise annotations for eight anatomical structures, including the spleen, right kidney, left kidney, gallbladder, liver, aorta, inferior vena cava, and pancreas.

-We applied the pre-processing strategy to imaging scans from these datasets.
-Specifically, the image intensities were clipped at the 5th and 95th percentiles, and then z-score normalization was applied to each volume.
-Subsequently, scans were cropped to sub-volumes as input patches with a specific size.
+Scans from all datasets were preprocessed using a standard pipeline.
+Specifically, the image intensities were clipped at the 5th and 95th percentiles, followed by z-score normalization applied to each volume.
+Subsequently, scans were cropped to sub-volumes of fixed size.
 The patch size was $96\times160\times160$ in the AMOS2022-CT dataset, $96\times192\times160$ in the FLARE 2021 dataset, $96\times128\times160$ in the Abdomen Atlas dataset, $48\times160\times224$ in the AMOS2022-MRI dataset, and $64\times192\times192$ in the Abdominal MRI dataset.